 As I spread the word about my current plans to do a round the world trip, I’ve started to get some feedback regarding this “unconventional” travel style and its destinations.

 (Update: I’ve already spent over 3,000 days traveling around the world!
 Best thing I’ve done… following this dream.)

 In general, most people have been very positive and supportive of it, but there have been a few naysayers that have made me think for a second; “what am I doing?”

 But, only for a second.

-I’m too stubborn to let that stop me.
-When I set my mind into doing something… I do it!
+I was, and still am too stubborn to let that stop me.
+When I set my mind to doing something… I do it!

-In the end, I went to Thailand and had one of the turning points in my life that made me realize world travel is something I’m truly passionate about.
+In the end, I went to Thailand and experienced one of the most important turning points in my life that made me realize world travel is something I’m truly passionate about.

 Doing a round the world trip has been on the back of my mind for over 10 years and I feel now is the time I can properly do it and enjoy it.
 So, I’m not letting anyone make me from doing it.

 Update: I followed my dream and have now traveled to over 138 countries in the last 9 years.
 Below I share why and how to follow your dreams.

 Now, in response to what naysayers, gatekeepers, or anyone might say to keep you from dreaming, I want to share 19 reasons why you should ignore everyone and follow your dreams: